adishua/rtl-view/README.md

 mirror-view
 ===========

-Recursively convert any IOS UIView class direction to rtl
+Recursively convert any IOS UIView direction to RTL.
+In that way you can switch to RTL languages such as Hebrew and Arabic.

+How To Use:

+#import "UIView+RTL.h"

+// Apply makeRTL from code on a given view.
+[exampleView makeRTL];